 English II (1 of 2) examines reading, writing, and analysis of informational texts, argument texts, and videos to demonstrate understanding of explicit and inferred meaning, textual evidence, central ideas, arguments and claims, organizational structures, figurative and rhetorical language, and the effect of word choice on tone.
 Skill building focuses on spelling, grammar, usage, punctuation, domain-specific vocabulary, context clues, and affixes.
 Writing topics include an informational essay and an argument essay.

 English II (2 of 2) explores reading, writing, and analysis of literary texts from around the world and across history.
-Readings include Antigone by Sophocles, among others to demonstrate understanding of textual evidence, themes, inferences, characterization, figurative language, figures of speech, and literary devices, as well as building about foundational knowledge of context clues, word nuances, affixes, phrases, clauses, and parallel construction.
+Readings include Antigone by Sophocles, among others, to demonstrate an understanding of textual evidence, themes, inferences, characterization, figurative language, figures of speech, and literary devices, as well as building a foundational knowledge of context clues, word nuances, affixes, phrases, clauses, and parallel construction.
 Writing topics include a literary analysis essay and a personal narrative essay.

 US History

 US History (1 of 2) explores European exploration and the impact Europeans had on the lives of those native to North America.
-Topics included: the development of the English colonies in North America, causes and effects of the American Revolution, the ratification of the Constitution, causes of the War of 1812, analysis of sectionalism as a common thread, westward expansion, Civil War, and Reconstruction, Indian Wars, immigration, and the Second Industrial Revolution.
+Topics included the development of the English colonies in North America, the causes and effects of the American Revolution, the ratification of the Constitution, the causes of the War of 1812, analysis of sectionalism as a common thread, westward expansion, the Civil War and Reconstruction, Indian Wars, immigration, and the Second Industrial Revolution.

 US History (2 of 2) traces pivotal events in American history and presidential administrations as the 21st century dawns.
-Topic included: The Gilded Age, Progressive Era, World War I, the Roaring Twenties, Great Depression, New Deal, World War II, the Cold War, and proxy conflicts like the Vietnam War and Korean War, technology innovations, global communications, and the rise of terrorism.
+Topics include the Gilded Age, Progressive Era, World War I, the Roaring Twenties, the Great Depression, the New Deal, World War II, the Cold War, proxy conflicts like the Vietnam War and the Korean War, technology innovations, global communications, and terrorism.

 World History